 Mapping¶

-property.
+So far the User aggregate only contains a string property.
 By default Formal also supports these primitive types:

 Using primitive types is fine when you prototype the design of your aggregates.
 But you SHOULD use dedicated classes for each kind of value to better convey meaning and expected behaviour, this is what Typing is truely about.
 (1)